inductiva/inductiva/docs-sources/calculix/setup-test.md

 Estimated computation cost (US$): 0.000046 US$
 ```

 If the task status shows **Success**, congratulations!
-You've successfully run a Calculix simulation.
+You've successfully run a CalculiX simulation.

 This simple example tested your installation on a small machine with just 4 virtual CPUs.
 Inductiva offers far more powerful options to supercharge your simulations.